 Participating Countries in the 2020 Festival

 Before the coronavirus impacted Lower Mainland festivals and events, we expected to see around 20 countries participating in the 2020 Festival.
 Each will show their pride through traditional dress, performances and cultural demonstrations.

-For an idea of what to expect, the participating countries in 2019 include Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, the Netherlands, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Turkey.
+For an idea of what to expect, the participating countries in 2019 included Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, the Netherlands, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Turkey.